-A: Your advisers are misleading you.
-The principle "more is better" is often applied to economics, i.e., more money is always better than less money.
-However, you must avoid taking principles from one context, like economics, and blindly applying them to another context, such as bodybuilding.
-This mistake in thinking is called "context-switching" and is responsible for mistakes in many areas besides exercise.
-People make the same mistake when it comes to nutrition, thinking that if a little protein is good, then more must be better.
-This is not true, however.
+A: More isn’t always better in bodybuilding.
+Your advisers are misleading you.
+The principle “more is better” is often applied to economics.
+For example, more money is always better than less money.
+However, don’t take principles from one context, like economics.
+Don’t blindly apply them to another context, such as bodybuilding.
+This mistake in thinking is called “context-switching”.
+It’s responsible for mistakes in many areas besides exercise.

-To discover the least amount of exercise required for you to stimulate growth, I suggest you start with the least amount possible, which is one set per muscle.
+How do you discover the least amount of exercise required for you to stimulate growth?
+Start with the least amount possible, which is one set per muscle.
 Reduce your training frequency to twice and no more than three times a week.
 After a brief warm-up, do one exercise and no more than two for each bodypart.
-If you decide to work out twice a week (and I recommend this in the beginning), train your entire body each workout with no more than one set of six to 10 reps for each muscle, with the last rep being the last possible one you can perform despite your greatest effort.
+If you decide to work out twice a week, train your entire body each workout.
+Do no more than one set of 6-10 reps for each muscle.
+Make sure the last rep is the last possible one you can perform despite your greatest effort.

+Remember, more isn’t always better in bodybuilding.
 Each workout should take no more than 30 minutes.
 If you eventually want to try three times a week, split the body in half for the first two workouts.
-For instance, do legs, back and biceps on Monday, chest, shoulders and triceps on Wednesday, and a full body workout on Friday, taking each weekend off for full recuperation.
-Stick to basic exercises such as squats, rows, incline benches, curls and dips, etc. Perform each set in perfectly strict form and resist the temptation to add more sets.
+For instance, do legs, back and biceps on Monday.
+Do chest, shoulders and triceps on Wednesday.
+Then do a full body workout on Friday.
+Take each weekend off for full recuperation.
+Stick to basic exercises such as squats, rows, incline benches, curls and dips, etc. Perform each set in perfectly strict form.
+Resist the temptation to add more sets.

 Your progress should be immediate and significant.
 If not, you’re either not training hard enough, overtraining, or both.
 Good luck!